 One medical model is to have the alcoholic take a drug that is trade-named Antabuse.
 It is supposed to make an alcoholic sick if he or she drinks.
-But many people say it doesn't work for them.
-Other drugs are supposed to block the intoxicating effects of alcohol if it is drunk.
+But many people say it doesn’t work for them.
+Other drugs are supposed to block the intoxicating effects of alcohol.

-Twelve-step programs have a strict outline of undertakings that may guide the addicted person back to sobriety.
-Frequent - sometimes very frequent - meetings are a mainstay of the program.
+Twelve-step programs have a strict outline of actions that may guide the addicted person back to sobriety.
+Frequent meetings are a mainstay of the program.
 Some people do not succeed in twelve-step programs simply because they lack the social skills to do so.
 When alcoholism started very young, before a person developed enough maturity to accept responsibility, or when alcoholism goes on for a long time so that social skills are obliterated, a person may not be able to win in this context.

-A true holistic approach to alcoholism means that no drugs are used and the entire person's life and health are considered when treating the condition.
-At Narconon drug and alcohol rehabilitation programs around the world, alcoholism is successfully treated using a combination of nutrition, counseling and life skills training.
+A true holistic approach to alcoholism means that no drugs are used and the entire person’s life and health are considered when treating the condition.
+At Narconon drug and alcohol rehabilitation programs around the world, alcoholism is addressed with a combination of nutrition, counseling and life-skills training.
 Each recovering alcoholic is assisted and guided through the process of rebuilding his or her life, repairing damaged relationships, and preparing to take a place among those living sober, productive lives.